Chapter 15: The Voice

 That message made me freeze in my tracks.
 I then slowly turned

-and just stood staring at Bartee, which broke the one cardinal rule that
+and stood, staring at Bartee, which broke the one cardinal rule that I

-I always obeyed.
-That rule was never to take my gaze off the jungle to
+had always obeyed.
+That rule was never to take my gaze off the jungle

 important to say, so he kept walking toward me until he was within